dmachard/dmachard.github.io/content/posts/0049-dnsdist-echoip.md

 title: "PowerDNS DNSdist: echo capability of ip address from domain name for development"
 date: 2023-07-22T00:00:00+01:00
 draft: false
-tags: ['powerdns', 'dnsdist', 'tunnelling', 'dns', 'security']
+tags: ['powerdns', 'dnsdist', 'development', 'dns']
 ---

 A DNSdist configuration example to map any IP address to a hostname for development purpose.
 The following formats are supported:

 - 10.0.0.1.local.dev will return A record as A 10.0.0.1
 - 192-168-1-250.local.dev will return A record as A 192.168.1.250
 - app.10.8.0.1.local.dev will return A record as A 10.8.0.1